christianharris-3/PyUI/README.md

 ```
 ### Slider
 Sliders contain a bar that a button is moved back and forth on when clicked and dragged.
 The amount the slider is slid can be accessed by the "slider" variable.
+--note to self talk about the binding text and textboxes thing
 ```py
 # Make slider with a button with text changing depending on the sliders position
 def updatetext():